ragbhawa96/myToDoApp/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Basic Operations

+- To add new Task : tap + icon button.
+- To mark as completed : tap on the right most icon button.
+- To Delete a Task : Press a task for 3 seconds.